 SMART Boards or interactive whiteboards in the class rooms provide teachers and students with an interactive learning environment to share ideas, information, images, animations, audio or video.
 The SMART Board supports several different learning styles – visual-spatial, auditory and kinesthic.
 Teachers can automatically save, print and email to students.
 The use of SMART Boards allows Summit View students to participate in educational multimedia activities.

-In the upper school, Summit View teachers and students have integrated iPads into daily lessons to enhance interactive teaching and learning.
+Summit View teachers and students have integrated iPads into daily lessons to enhance interactive teaching and learning.
 By linking iPads with websites like Edmodo and Socrative, students can quickly access materials, positively increase their classroom participation and immediately receive feedback on their progress.
 Students learn new organizational strategies through the use of Dropbox which allows them to use “cloud” storage to access and store class notes and materials.
 Apps allow deeper understanding of the material as students can move beyond the text to investigate areas of interests. iPads have also been influential in assisting students with revision and editing of essays, increasing reading fluency and comprehension and alternative assessment through student-led creative projects.
 In addition, students have the opportunity to participate in numerous different types of activities including exploring 3-D models, participating in virtual dissections, simulating experiments, tracking current weather patterns and recreating historical events.
 The iPad inspires creativity and hands-on learning, lets students engage with content in interactive ways and find information in an instant.